Adarsh-Pixel/ansible/README.md

 * Play     : A Play is a list of tasks.
 * Task     : A Task is nothing but an action that we wish to perform

+# what is a fact?
+In ansible, fact is the property of the node mentioned in the inventory file.
+By default, ansible is going to gather all the facts the all the machines mentioned in the inventory file

 ## V.*IMP

 # Note: If you would just like to print a variable then enclose the variable in "{{varName}}" & there is no single quote concept.